Student Travel Assistance

 There are two application deadlines per year - 31 March and 30 September.

 A maximum of $1000 is available per application, limited to a single trip during the course of the students' studies.
+Where funding for the trip leaves a student in significant personal financial hardship a larger grant may be considered by the ASA Council.
 Students will not generally be supported in their first year of study and must be members of the Society for at least 6 months prior to the application deadline or departure, whichever is earlier.
 Applications are required to be lodged in advance of travelling.
 In exceptional circumstances application may be for post-conference support, but the application must then be made within 1 month of returning and the 6 month mandatory membership period prior to departure must still have been met.
 Exceptional circumstances are limited to unforeseeable student out of pocket expenses arising from other funding sources not fulfilling their obligation or changes to the trip that could not have been avoided.

 The ASA requires that you acknowledge its support in the presentations and in any published version of the paper.